pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+I get a 401 (unauthorized error).
+I am guessing because I am not currently logged in.
+Also CORS policy error that means the page needs to be more secure.
+Prevents browsers from accessing a server unless they're allowed to.

 ---

 - [ ] To get around this issue, we need to explicitly allow for requests to come from `localhost:3000`.
 To do so, we will use the [cors](https://www.npmjs.com/package/cors) package.
 Install `cors` on the _backend server_ and whitelist `localhost:5000`.